Signed in as:

 If chimney relining is required, an additional permit for relining must be filed with your municipality's building department, as per N.J.A.C.
 5:23-2.14; all permits require a municipal inspection to be closed.

-Given the chimney is of masonry construction and the home was built prior to 2004, the chimney's interior flue lining will fail the inspection due to not meeting the criteria outlined in IRC Chapter 10 R1003.12.
+Given the chimney is of masonry construction and the home was built prior to 1996, the chimney's interior flue lining will fail the inspection due to not meeting the criteria outlined in IRC Chapter 10 R1003.12.
 The chimney flue will require relining to satisfy all applicable plumbing, mechanical, and chimney building codes.
-Below is the excerpt from IRC Chapter 10.
+Below is the excerpt from IRC Chapter 10 regarding flue lining construction.

 Inspection and sweeping services do not automatically yield a passing certificate.